 - a.
 Exhibitors to be judged on seat, hands, performance of horse.
 Appointments and suitability also to be considered. - b.
 The required equitation seat should in no way be exaggerated, but be thoroughly efficient and most comfortable for riding the type of horse called for at any gait and for any length of time. - c.
 Exhibitors should convey the impression of effective and easy control.
 To show a horse or pony well, he/she should show to his/her best advantage. - d.
 Ring generalship shall be taken into consideration by the judge.
 Generalship should constitute ring presence, management, style, and confidence. - 8.
-Scoring: refer to the scoring rubric for English Equitation and western horsemanship.
-It is suggested by ISHSA that judge's post their score sheets.
+Scoring: Refer to the scoring rubric for English Equitation.
+It is required by ISHSA that judge's post their score sheets.